ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/09-ioc-extraction.md

 ### Observation

-The phishing email consists of HTML content and does not contain any attached files.
+The phishing email consists solely of HTML content and does not contain any attached files.

 ---